AdobeDocs/document-cloud-learn.en/help/sign/develop/gigasign.md

 1. Create a key with the scopes needed (User_Read, Agreement_Read, Agreement_Write, Agreement_Send, Library_Read).

-1. Double click the key you just created and copy the FULL text (it goes off screen to the right so make sure you get it all).
+1. Double click the key you created and copy the FULL text (it goes off screen to the right so make sure you get it all).

 1. Open GigaSign.